 High-density lipoprotein (HDL), or "good cholesterol," picks up the excess cholesterol deposited in the blood vessels.
 Omega-3 fatty acids increase both LDL and HDL but raise HDL to a greater degree.
 A high HDL-LDL ratio promotes cardiovascular health.

 Improvement of Blood Flow

-Plaque formation does not just lead to inflammation but also induces blood clotting and blood vessel narrowing.
+Plaque formation not only leads to inflammation but also induces blood clotting problems and blood vessel narrowing.
 Cholesterol plaque can build up in all body organs, but in young people, the most serious ones can form in the brain, heart, limbs and kidneys.
-Omega-3 fatty acid derivatives prevent blood clotting and blood vessel narrowing, improving blood flow in plaque-ridden areas of the body.
+Omega-3 fatty acid derivatives prevent these problems, maintaining good blood flow in plaque-ridden areas of the body.